entorb/arduino-sensorics/README.md

 # arduino-sensorics
 * Arduino ESP32 micro-controller programming
-* provides simple and clean library for
+* Provides simple and clean library for
   * reading of various sensors
   * export data via WiFi to InfluxDB for visualization in Grafana, see my [raspi-sensorics](https://github.com/entorb/raspi-sensorics/) repository
   * writing to various displays